• Skip to primary navigation

 Here’s how you turn the revolutionary plant milk based sour cream into yummy vegan cream cheese.

-• 1 batch (1,75 dl or 3/4 cup) of exta firmly pressed almond milk sour cream or use the soy milk sour cream and adjust for taste.
+• 1 batch 1,75 dl (3/4 cup) of extra firmly pressed almond milk sour cream (my recipe) (or use the soy milk sour cream recipe and adjust for taste.)

 FOR BASIC MILD CREAM CHEESE